EmilienLeroy/SymfonySchool/README.md

 php bin/console doctrine:migrations:execute "version"
 ```

+### Start the project

-After do this you can run the project with this command :
+After do the installation you can run the project with this command :

 ```
 php bin/console server:run